NHSDigital/dtos-cohort-manager/docs/adr/ADR-004_Postcode_Validation.md

 [This solution from stackoverflow](https://stackoverflow.com/a/51885364) seemed to provide the most comprehensive regex \
 It was measured agains a list of valid postcodes based on [all valid postcode patterns](https://ideal-postcodes.co.uk/guides/uk-postcode-format) and passed all of them, \
 including postcodes with and without space separators

-## Consequences

-Describe the resulting context, after applying the decision.
-All the identified consequences should be listed here, not just the positive ones.
-Any decision comes with many implications.
-For example, it may introduce a need to make other decisions as an effect of cross-cutting concerns; it may impact structural or operational characteristics of the software, and influence non-functional requirements; as a result, some things may become easier or more difficult to do because of this change.
-What are the trade-offs?

-What are the conditions under which this decision no longer applies or becomes irrelevant?